Import Pipeline¶

 leisure=pitch with matching sport value |

-make import) against a region that has playgrounds with the relevant equipment, then check the filter chip appears correctly in the UI.
+Testing: verify with a real import against a region that has playgrounds with the relevant equipment, then check the filter chip appears correctly in the UI.

 Applying schema changes without a full re-import¶